-In the last section we computed a distribution given the data, whereas now we generate data given the distribution.
+In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 sample space which refers to the set of all possible outcomes, and